 As a practice grows to become more complex, administrative supervisors become necessary.
 Supervisors should ensure consistency in the job performances of all employees.
-A clinical supervisor may oversee the training and performance of the clinical support staff, while an office manager, billing supervisor, or front desk supervisor oversees the clerical support staff in the individual departments.
+A clinical supervisor may oversee the training and performance of the clinical support staff, whereas an office manager, billing supervisor or front desk supervisor oversees the clerical support staff in the individual departments.
 A practice administrator is a managerial position that oversees all practice operations.
-Again, it is important to remember that the development of such an organizational infrastructure is necessary when the complexity of the practice and the number of employees grows to a point where the physician/owner does not have the time or ability to oversee all practice operations.
+Again, it is important to remember that the development of such an organizational infrastructure is necessary when the complexity of the practice and the number of employees grows to a point where the physician/ owner does not have the time or ability to oversee all practice operations.

-Also, it might become necessary to create a separate position to monitor compliance with governmental guidelines, such as Occupational Safety and Health Administration (OSHA) regulations and HIPAA.
-These compliance officers may have additional job responsibilities, but it is essential that these individuals be non-owners of the practice, and that they can perform these monitoring tasks in an unbiased and unburdened fashion.
+Also, it might become necessary to create a separate position to monitor compliance with governmental guidelines, such as OSHA regulations and HIPAA.
+These compliance officers may have additional job responsibilities, but it is essential that these individuals be non-owners of the practice and can perform these monitoring tasks in an unbiased fashion.